jdevfullstack/generative-ai-review/README.md

 there are already emerging
 AI Software Engineers like Devin AI.

-But will we ever reach the point that it is like humans ?
+But will we ever reach the point that it thinks like humans, or even surpasses them in intelligence, as proposed by theoretical AGI?
 I don't think so.
-Humans will always be the ultimate judge of what it is capable of doing, I believe.
+I believe humans will always be the ultimate judge of what they are capable of doing.
+After all, letting AGI decide on its own without any control from humans is really dangerous.

 Time can only tell and I'm thrilled waiting for that time on whether I can be proven wrong or not.